The Members of Shriram City Union Finance Limited Dear Members

-(ii) the accounting policies have been selected and applied consistently and reasonableand prudent judgments and estimates have been made so as togive a true and fair view ofthe state of affairs of the Company as at March 31 2016 and statement of the profit andloss of the Company for the Year ended on that date;
+(ii) the accounting policies have been selected and appliedconsistently and reasonable and prudent judgments and estimates have been made so as togive a true and fair view of the state of affairs of the Company as at March 31 2022 andstatement of the profit and loss of the Company for the year ended on that date;

 (iv) the annual accounts have been prepared on a going concern basis.

-(v) internal financial controls to be followed were laid down which were adequate andwere operating effectively during the Year.
+(v) internal financial controls to be followed were laid down whichwere adequate and were operating effectively and

-(vi) proper systems had been devised to ensure compliance withprovisions of applicable laws which were adequate and were operating effectively during the Year.
+(vi) proper systems had been devised to ensure compliance withprovisions of applicable laws which were adequate and were operating effectively

 15. AUDIT AND AUDITORS

-16. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNING AND OUT GODURING THE YEAR
+17. ENERGY CONSERVATION TECHNOLOGY ABSORPTION FOREIGN EXCHANGEEARNING AND OUT GO

 |Place : Chennai ||Debendranath Sarangi |